Deploy

 Verify the chart appears:

-Run the compiler as a docker run step in your CI/CD pipeline (GitHub Actions, GitLab CI, Jenkins).
+Run the compiler as a docker run step in your CI/CD pipeline (GitHub Actions, GitLab CI, Jenkins) using the log10x/compiler-10x image.
 The compiler image pulls source repos, scans for symbols, and pushes the compiled symbol library back to your config repository.
+It is the cloud compiler bundled with the source-fetch toolchain (git, docker CLI, helm) the pull stage shells out to — the lean log10x/pipeline-10x runtime image omits those tools.

 Best for: Event-driven compilation triggered by code commits.
 No Kubernetes required.